Admitting He Feels ‘Unwelcome,’ Trump Finds New Ways to Offend the British

 Trump then pivoted to willful denial as well, saying he was “talking about government because the people of the U.K. agree with me.”
 (A poll released this week found 77 percent of Britons have an unfavorable opinion of Trump.)

 “Many people are delighted.
-I get thousands of notifications from people in the U.K. that they love the President of the United States,” Trump said, pointing to a single pub throwing him a welcome party.
+I get thousands of notifications from people in the U.K. that they love the president of the United States,” Trump said, pointing to a single pub throwing him a welcome party.

 Then Trump bragged that he’s more popular than Abraham Lincoln, according to a poll he probably made up.

-“You know, a poll just came out that I am the most popular person in the history of the Republican Party — 92 per cent.
+“You know, a poll just came out that I am the most popular person in the history of the Republican Party — 92 percent.
 Beating Lincoln.
 I beat our Honest Abe.”

 Trump once claimed he could be “more presidential than any president that’s ever held this office” except for Lincoln, but systematically attacking all of our allies must have put him over the top.